Jembe/jembe/README.md

 Jembe is a Python Web Framework for developing modern web applications, build on top of Flask, and designed with the following goals:

-- Web UI is created by combing and nesting configurable, reusable, and adaptable UI components;
+- Web Frontend/UI is created by combing and nesting configurable, reusable, and adaptable UI components;
+- UI Component is responsible for rendering one part of a web page and handling all user interaction regarding that part of the page;
-- Building new UI components should be easy to do by extending Python class, with simple API, and writing associated Jinja2 template creates new UI Component;
+- New UI components are created by extending Component class, and writing associated Jinja2 template;
-- There should be no reason to think off, consider or implement the logic for:
+- There should be no reason to think about, consider or implement the logic for:
     - Handling HTTP request-response cycle;
     - URL Routing;
     - Handling any "low level" web/HTTP API;
-- Complex UI interactions should be achievable with minimal use of javascript by utilizing server-side HTML rendering and partial page updating, allowing all UI and business logic to be written in python and executed on the server;
+- Complex UI behaviors and user interactions are handled with minimal javascript code, using server-side HTML rendering and partial page updating, allowing the majority of UI and all business logic to be written in Python and executed on the server;
-- Once a set of "basic" UI components is created Developer should be focused primarily on "business" logic and write new UI/Frontend logic only for specific use cases;
+- Once a set of "basic" UI components is created Developer should be able to stay focused primarily on "business" logic and write new UI/Frontend logic only for specific use cases;

 Official web site https://jembe.io